srxdev0619/Anduril-stable/README.md

 Anduril.test_file(filename,netname = " ", sep1 = ",", sep2 = " ")
 ```

 This method allows the user to upload a file to test the neural network against.
 The variable `netname` is used to specify the network against which the file should be tested, if left to the default value it is tested against the net already loaded.
-If verbose equals 1 more detailed output is produced giving the RMSE and accuracy as applicable after each training iteration.